boltops-tools/lono-docs/_docs/configsets.md

 ## Usage

-Your project configsets are located in the `app/configsets`.
+You can **define** configsets in the `app/configsets`.
 Example:

 * app/configsets/cfn-hup/configset.rb
 * app/configsets/httpd/configset.rb

-You tell lono to add them to CloudFormation templates with configs.
+You **configure** configsets and tell lono to add them to CloudFormation templates with configs, either in your app/blueprints or in the config/blueprints configs.
 Example:

 config/blueprints/ec2/configsets.rb